Previous dayApril 15, 2026Next day

 2.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.4 earthquake 12 km W of Ludlow, CA with origin time 18:15 UTC on April 15, 2026.
-At a depth of just 2.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+At 18:15 UTC on April 15, 2026, a magnitude 2.4 tremor occurred 12 km W of Ludlow, CA. At a depth of just 2.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 34.720°, -116.294°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 34.720°N, -116.294°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15